oban-bg/oban/README.md

 * Limit-based - Keeps the latest N records.
 Example: `{:maxlen, 100_000}`
 * Time-based - Keeps records for the last N seconds.
 Example for 7 days: `{:maxage, 60 * 60 * 24 * 7}`

+If you're using a row-limited database service, like Heroku's hobby plan with 10M rows, and you have pruning `:disabled`, you could hit that row limit quickly by filling up the `oban_beats` table.
+Instead of fully disabling pruning, consider setting a far-out time-based limit: `{:maxage, 60 * 60 * 24 * 365}` (1 year).
+You will get the benefit of retaining completed & discarded jobs for a year without an unwieldy beats table.

 **Important**: Pruning is only applied to jobs that are completed or discarded (has reached the maximum number of retries or has been manually killed).
 It'll never delete a new job, a scheduled job or a job that failed and will be